+Currently Beth serves on the Board of Directors for the NH Granite State Ambassadors and is working on her certification to become an official “NH Information Specialist.”
 Most recently, Beth served as on as President and an Incorporator for Celebrate Laconia – a nonprofit dedicated to promoting vitality, cultural and economic growth in the her hometown of Laconia.
 She served as a youth mentor (aka “Big”) with the Big Brothers Big Sisters program of the Lakes Region.
-She has served as a past President to Fusion, the Lakes Region’s young professionals network, and Director for the Lakes Region Chamber of Commerce.
+She has served as a past President to Fusion, (now known as the Lakes Region Young Professionals Network), and Director for the Lakes Region Chamber of Commerce.
 As someone who actively participates in her local community, she volunteers for several non-profits, including the Greater Lakes Region Children’s Auction, at Laconia Multicultural Day, and served as a judge to the NH Miss Amazing pageant.
-Beth was named ‘Young Professional of the Year’ in 2014 for the Lakes Region Chamber of Commerce’s Community HERO Awards, is a graduate of Leadership Lakes Region Class of 2015 and honored as a member of the Union Leader’s “40 Under Forty” Class of 2018.
+Beth was named ‘Young Professional of the Year’ in 2014 for the Lakes Region Chamber of Commerce’s Community HERO Awards, is a graduate of Leadership Lakes Region Class of 2015, and honored as a member of the Union Leader’s “40 Under Forty” Class of 2018.

 Born and raised in New Hampshire, and recently relocated to Concord, she looks forward to getting more engaged in the happenings in the state’s capital region.